CADs Having Trouble with RBC/CBC Blood Testing

 But again, this webpage is trying to focus on Testing, not the Disease.
 But it quickly becomes apparent these two subjects are intertwined.

-For the RBC/CBC test, there appears to be a scale from 1 to 3.
+For the RBC/CBC test processes, there appears to be a scale from 1 to 3.
 Or 3 stages.
 Is there a stage beyond that?
 Some 4th way of testing that might be needed?
 Not to our knowledge.

 This might apply to other blood tests?
 But for the most part it seems to only affect the CBC/RBC and a Thermal Amplitude Blood Test.
 This is based on personal experience as well as input from many CADs, via our social media forum.
 We will update this article if numerous people report problems with other tests.